microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ![A sample app with a teaching tip in the bottom left corner.
 The tip title reads "Saving automatically" and the subtitle reads "We save your changes as you go - so you never have to."
 There is a close button on the top right corner of the teaching tip.](TeachingTipNonPointingPreferredPlacementSample.jpg)

-### Escaping UWP window bounds
+### Escaping root window bounds

-On Windows version 19H1 and above, a teaching tip can escape UWP window bounds by setting the ShouldConstrainToRootBounds property.
-On earlier versions of Windows, this property is ignored and the teaching tip always stays within the UWP window bounds.
+On Windows version 19H1 and above, a teaching tip can escape root window bounds by setting the ShouldConstrainToRootBounds property.
+On earlier versions of Windows, this property is ignored and the teaching tip always stays within the root window bounds.

 XAML
 ```XAML